iamyuviii/Team-Pulse/BUG_REPORT.md

 **Fix:**
 Removed the inline `gridTemplateColumns` style so the CSS media queries can take effect and properly control the column count at each breakpoint.

-**Connected to:** Bug 9 (Grid jitter).
-Both bugs involve the MemberGrid layout — the inline style also interfered with the memoization fix for Bug 9, since changing `columns` caused unnecessary re-renders.

 ---